zayez/galigens/README.md

 - Minimalistic.
 - Web only.
-- No back.
+- No back-end.
 Only persist data in the browser.
 - No CSS Framework.

 ## References